RedRobotics/HeadBoard/README.md

-Once your Pi is up and running, make sure everything is up to date by copying and pasting the following in the terminal:
+Once your Pi is up and running, make sure everything is up to date by copying and pasting the following in the terminal, then hit the **'ENTER'** key:

 `sudo apt-get update && sudo apt-get upgrade -y`